-Councilmember Teresa Keng was elected for a four-year term to represent North Fremont’s District 1.
+Councilmember Teresa Keng was elected for a two-year term to represent North Fremont’s District 1.
 She is the first Councilmember to represent North Fremont in 12 years.

 Working and creating jobs for the local community is necessary to the City of Fremont according to Councilmember Keng.
 She has always had dreams and aspirations to own a restaurant, and in 2016 that dream became a reality.
 Councilmember Keng is the proud owner of her small restaurant business Milk & Honey Café.
 She has been proud to share authentic Taiwanese cuisine and culture with the broader Fremont community.

 Cultural representation and inclusiveness are important and as a member of a multicultural family with roots in Taiwan, Hong Kong, India, China, and the United States, she serves as a bridge that embraces all Fremont residents.
 She wants to make local government more accessible, and as a resident, she shares her neighbors’ concerns regarding traffic congestion, public safety, and senior services.
 Councilmember Keng’s motivation for serving on City Council stems from her early life experiences volunteering for seniors and her firm conviction that local elected representatives must be held accountable for resident concerns.